A robust phase of continuous transversal gates in quantum stabilizer codes

 The key feature of this model is that it consists of two layers of a 2D complex random bond Ising model that are coupled by a four body term arising from the incoherent noise.
 At low values of $p$ and $\theta$ the model is in a ferromagnetic phase corresponding to the below threshold regime.
 Quenched disorder appears in the model due to the syndrome.
 At low-noise rates, but large values of $p/\theta$, the two layers of this model are locked together such that the lowest energy excited states consist of a correlated domain wall in the two layers \cite{behrendsSurfaceCodePauli2025}.
 However, as $p/\theta \lesssim 1$, the inter-layer coupling becomes weaker and the lowest energy excitation switches to independent domain walls in the two layers.
 This energy crossing in the spectrum of the statistical mechanics model is associated with the phase transition to the robust phase [see Fig.~\ref{fig:phase}(a)].
 The existence of this robust phase was not noticed in Ref.~\cite{behrendsSurfaceCodePauli2025} because they used a different parameterization for the logical channel that does not readily capture the behavior of the logical relative dephasing parameter.

-For sufficiently small $\Phi_T$, the probability of success in the first round is the probability $p(\vec{0})$ of obtaining the trivial syndrome $s=\vec{0}$ with $\theta$ chosen such that $\phi_0=\Phi_T$.
+For sufficiently small target logical angle $\Phi_T$, the probability of success in the first round is the probability $p(\vec{0})$ of obtaining the trivial syndrome $s=\vec{0}$ with $\theta$ chosen such that $\phi_0=\Phi_T$.
 Fig.~\ref{fig:phase}(c) shows that the resulting relative dephasing $q_0/|\phi_0|$ is suppressed exponentially with distance when exactly targeting the logical angle $\Phi_T$ at which $p(\vec{0})\approx 50\%$.

 \emph{Adaptive protocol for logical non-Clifford rotations}--- The robust phase finds application in a fault-tolerant protocol for implementing non-Clifford logical gates without postselection using only transversal operations and stabilizer measurements already required for error correction.